Pharos1/GLRenderEngine/README.md

 ## Credits
 I want to give credit to Joey DeVries, the author of 'LearnOpenGL,' for creating such a masterpiece that helped many in their journey in computer graphics.

+## Other
+The version for my first video on GLRenderEngine: github.com/Pharos1/GLRenderEngine/releases/tag/v0.1.0